Crossword – Tuesday 21 May 2019

 give (someone / something) a black look

-Now try the crossword and let us know how you do.
+Now try it and let us know how you do.